MicrosoftDocs/query-docs/query-languages/dax/addmissingitems-function-dax.md

 ## With SUMMARIZECOLUMNS

-A table returned by SUMMARIZEZCOLUMNS will include only rows with values.
-By wrapping a SUMMMARIZECOLUMNS expression within an ADDMISSINGITEMS expression, rows containing no values are also returned.
+A table returned by [SUMMARIZECOLUMNS](summarizecolumns-function-dax.md) will include only rows with values.
+By wrapping a [SUMMARIZECOLUMNS](summarizecolumns-function-dax.md) expression within an ADDMISSINGITEMS expression, rows containing no values are also returned.

 ### Example